 6. Brave Enough by Cheryl Strayed

 Whether you have enjoyed her other books (most famously, Wild) or if you’re new to her writing, I hope you too will enjoy flicking through this book.
-Pick it up when you need a moment to recentre, gather your thoughts, and replenish your capacity for love and forgiveness – both for yourself and for others.
+Pick it up for relaxing reading when you need a moment to recentre, gather your thoughts, and replenish your capacity for love and forgiveness – both for yourself and for others.

 7. The South by Colm Tóibín